-MWC seeks to empower partners, who consider themselves widowed, of all ages, races, beliefs, faiths, partner-statuses, socio-economic statuses and of all loss-circumstances in widowhood to lean into life and build resilience through mentoring, awareness, and advocacy.
-A marriage license is not required.
+MWC seeks to empower partners, who consider themselves widowed, of all ages, races/ethnicities, beliefs, faiths, partner statuses, sexual orientations, socio-economic statuses, and loss circumstances in widowhood to lean into life and build resilience through mentoring, awareness, and advocacy.

 WHAT IS A FRESH WIDOW?

 A fresh widow is someone recently widowed.
 It is not a requirement to be a fresh widow to join Modern Widows Club.
 Widows find us at all phases after entering widowhood.

 A Wister is a widow and a sister.
 No matter how hard others try to understand widowhood, it takes one to know one.
 That’s why we’ve trademarked this unique word.

 WHAT IS BRAIN FOG?

 Many widows experience brain fog, also known as widow brain or widow fog.
 This is a collection of symptoms that can affect your ability to think, sometimes presenting as confusion, forgetfulness, difficulty with attention, and the inability to put thoughts into words.
 The onset, intensity and duration varies.

 Wister…if you’re wondering if you’re ready to join MWC, trust us, we understand.
 Sometimes it’s hard to take the first step, to walk into a room of strangers or join an online virtual meeting.
 Not only that, the pandemic has changed the experience of widowhood.
 The best thing for you to know is we don’t have any expectations or obligations.
 We have thousands of widows who’ve joined the wisterhood.
 In fact, many of us are remarried, yet MWC remains an integral part of life.
 You’ll have the opportunity to engage with other widows in a safe space, and if you’re not ready to do anything other than listen, that’s all you need to do.
 There is never any pressure to participate.